 Two primary manufacturers of such lights are SureFire and Streamlight.
 I’ve carried flashlights made by both and been well served, though these days, I carry SureFire lights exclusively.
 By all means, take the time to peruse their websites.
 You’ll be amazed by the variety of flashlights and accessories they provide and will likely realize needs you didn’t know you had.

 This is the SureFire Sidekick, a 300 lumen light small enough to hang on a keychain.
 Because of its small and rounded shape, it is easy to slip into a pocket without fear it will quickly wear its way through the material.
 Interestingly, it’s a rechargeable light–USB–and retails for $30 dollars.
-It has 5 and 60 lumen output settings as well as the full power setting.
-It doesn’t have the sharply focused beam and range of a larger light, but is impressive for its size and very useful.
+It has 5 and 60 lumen output settings as well as the full power, 300 lumen, setting.
+It doesn’t have the sharply focused beam and range of a larger light, but is impressive for its size, affordable and very useful.

-This is the SureFire 62X Tactical.
-It sells for $79 dollars direct from Surefire.
+This the Surefire G2X Pro.
+It comes in four colors (black, tan, yellow, green) and sells for $79 dollars direct from Surefire.
 It produces 600 lumens—it has only one power setting–which lasts approximately 1.5 hours.
 It’s made of polymer, so it weighs little.
 Most Surefire lights use 123A batteries, which sell for only $25.00 for 12, and have a ten-year shelf life.
 Surefire also sells rechargeable batteries in the same essentially universal size.
 Why not go rechargeable?
 If you run out when you still need light, unless you have a spare set of rechargeables on hand, you’re out of luck.
 With standard batteries, not so.
 I keep spares in my vehicles and at home.

 This is the E2D Defender Ultra, a light I carry, which comes in 1000 lumen and 1000/5 lumen models.
 It is machined of aluminum and comes with a “strike” bezel and end cap.
 It sells in the $200 dollar range, which seems like a lot, but 1000 lumens of focused light is very impressive and useful, particularly in such a small package.
 Properly cared for, such a light can easily last for decades.

 SureFire has a wide variety of interesting and useful accessories for all of its lights, and manufacturers a variety of weapon lights that attach to under-barrel handgun accessory rails, and standard rifle–as in AR-15 type rifles–rail systems.
+Crimson Trace also makes a variety of excellent light/laser models.
 Surefire also makes suppressors.

 One thing to keep in mind when looking for these lights on the Internet is one might save $20.00 or more on the retail price, only to lose it again, and more, in shipping and related charges.
 As always: caveat emptor (let the buyer beware).